4 Common Mattress Shopping Mistakes to Avoid

 This varies widely depending on where you buy your mattress.
 When you buy a mattress from a retail store, you may have to pay extra for mattress delivery and/or removal, based on where you live and the total cost of your purchase.
 Some companies, like Saatva, offer free white glove delivery, which includes delivery and setup of your new bed, plus removal of your old mattress.
 Bed in a box companies, meanwhile, typically ship their mattresses for free, but the catch is you have to set things up yourself—and a queen mattress can weigh upwards of 90 pounds.

 As we noted, it can take time to adjust to a new mattress.
 That's why most online mattress companies and many mattress stores give you at least 30 nights to try a new mattress at home, risk-free.
-Most home trials range from 90 to 180 nights, which should give you plenty of time to decide whether your new mattress is right for you.
+Most home trials range from a few months to as much as a full year, which should give you plenty of time to decide whether your new mattress is right for you.
 Keep in mind that some companies require you to sleep on the mattress for a certain period (usually 30 nights) before you are allowed to return it.

 If you've decided your new mattress isn't right for you and you're still within the home trial period, most mattress stores and online mattress companies will let you exchange or return it for little or no charge.
 Some companies may charge a pickup fee (Saatva charges a $99 processing fee to pick up a return, for example) or require you to return your bed in like-new condition, charging you for anything they deem damage.

 Like any big item, a mattress should come with a robust warranty that lasts for at least 10 years.
-Normal wear and tear isn't covered by a warranty.
+At Saatva, we offer a "Friends for Life" warranty that lasts for as long as you own the mattress.
+Normal wear and tear isn't typically covered by a warranty.
 Usually, a warranty covers sagging that is the result of something faulty in the mattress.
 Of note, certain conditions will usually void your warranty—for instance, if the mattress has stains or you used an improper foundation.